Kleinschock/Gaze_Detection_Correction/overview.md

 # Changelog

-*   **2025-09-19 09:47**: Started live gesture recognition with a specific fine-tuned model.
-    *   **`src/run_live.py`**: Executed the script using the `--model_path` argument to load `models/finetuned_gru_main_model-epoch=04-val_acc=0.9997.ckpt`.
-    *   **Problem Solved**: This allows for the immediate use and evaluation of a specific, high-performance, fine-tuned model in the live environment, bypassing the default behavior of using the most recently created one.
-This is essential for testing and deploying specific model versions.

-*   **2025-09-19 09:24**: Improved the clarity of the evaluation report and fixed a related crash.
-    *   **`src/evaluate.py`**: Modified the script to print the overall accuracy as a separate, clearly labeled metric.
-The logic was also updated to correctly handle the separated accuracy value when generating the final `performance_comparison.csv`, resolving a `KeyError` crash.
-    *   **Problem Solved**: The previous report format was confusing, and a fix for it introduced a new bug.
-This change makes the classification report more intuitive and ensures the script runs to completion without errors.

-*   **2025-09-19 09:22**: Fixed critical runtime bugs in the evaluation script and corrected a corrupted changelog entry.
-    *   **`src/evaluate.py`**: Added missing `glob` and `GestureLightningModule` imports.
-Corrected function logic by adding a missing `return` statement in `generate_report` and removing a stray `return` statement from `find_latest_model_path`.
-    *   **`overview.md`**: Corrected a corrupted changelog entry.
-    *   **Problem Solved**: The evaluation script was un-runnable due to import errors and an `AttributeError` that caused it to crash after evaluating the first model.
-These fixes make the script fully operational, allowing it to run to completion and generate the final `performance_comparison.csv` report.
-The documentation is also now readable.

-*   **2025-09-19 09:00**: Corrected execution commands in documentation to resolve import errors.
-    *   **`README.md`**: Updated the `Training`, `Evaluation`, and `Live-Demo` sections to use `python -m src.<script_name>` instead of `python src/<script_name>.py`.
-    *   **Problem Solved**: The previous commands caused an `ImportError` because they attempted to run files within a package as standalone scripts.
-The fix ensures the scripts are run as modules, which correctly handles Python's package and import system, making the project runnable from the command line as documented.

 *   **2025-07-28 09:52**: Performed a full framework analysis and updated the documentation.
     *   **`overview.md`**: Read all relevant source code files and analyzed the training data structure.
 Updated the overview to include descriptions for previously undocumented scripts (`evaluate.py`, `scaler.py`, `debug_data_loader.py`) and added a new, detailed section on the raw data format (directory structure, CSV content, and data volume).